stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 date: 2020-11-16 22:02:00 +0000
 layout: blog
 title: how to implement OKRs
-sub_heading: pause to think, before racing to rollout OKRs
+sub_heading: OKRs are brilliant - but the key to success is not to start with OKRs
 video_id: ''
 banner_image: ''
 alt_text: ''
 slug: how to implement OKRs
 seo_title: how to implement OKRs
-seo_description: OKRs have to start with holding the CEO and leadership team accountable.
+seo_description: OKRs are brilliant - but the key to success is not to start with OKRs.
-  But first, your leaders need to be aligned on the strategy tree.
 feature_image: ''
 published: false